Joojoobee87/kids_in_tow/README.md

 Users are able to interact with the site in their particular way, to achieve their personal goals and derive answers to their specific questions.
 The site owner advances their own goals by providing this functionality, potentially by being a regular user themselves.

-Three projects ideas/topics were given as part of the brief, of which I used the following as inspiration for my site:
+Three projects ideas/topics were given as part of the brief, of which I used the following as a basis of which to build and develop my ideas for Kit.

-Project Example Idea 1
+<b>Project Example Idea 1</b>
 Create a site that calls on the Google Maps API and/or the Google Places API (or similar) to allow users to search for their next holiday destination.

 <h2>Research</h2>

+The ultimate aim of Kit is to be a nationwide site covering all areas in the UK but due to resource and time constaints, it was pertinent to focus the initial scope of the project on just one area.
 As a resident of Leeds, I decided to focus my site on the city of Leeds and surrounding areas.

 <h2>Planning & Scope</h2>